Skip to main content

 Programs

-In BC, there are specialized programs and clinics for certain heart rhythm conditions.
-They provide patients with comprehensive services, including specialist consultation, individualized treatment plans, and patient education and counselling.
+In BC, specialized programs and clinics provide heart rhythm patients with access to healthcare teams, treatment plans, education and counselling.
+See a list of Clinics here.

 Procedures